alexyuly/chil/README.md

 #### Object stream

-An **object stream** is one of the streams that is combined to construct an object.
-Such a stream has a "name", which is unique within its object, and a "delegate", which is a stream that is called with all input values sent to the object stream, and which outputs values on behalf the object stream.
+An **object stream** is one of the streams that is combined to construct an object, which is said to be "owned" by that object.
+An object stream has a "name" unique to its object, and a "delegate", which is a stream that is called with all input values sent to the object stream, and which outputs values on behalf the object stream.

 Some object streams have a delegate which is a function implemented in "native code" (see below), while others have a delegate which is a stream of a "child object":